Fluval Spec V Aquarium Review (Pre-2016 Version)

 Wishlist for Improvements to Future Spec Aquariums:

-I’m looking forward to updating periodically to show the progress of this aquarium and give some long term feedback on it’s operation.
+I’m looking forward to updating periodically to show the progress of this aquarium and give some long-term feedback on its operation.

 Leave a Reply